What Is Colorectal Cancer?

 Our Expert Team

-Our subspecialized colonography imaging team, led by Richard Sukov, MD (below left), Mamata Chithriki, MD (below middle), and Irene Chen, MD (below right), have interpreted more than a thousand colonographies.
+Our subspecialized colonography imaging team, led by (below, from left) Richard Sukov, MD, Mamata Chithriki, MD, and Irene Chen, MD, have interpreted more than a thousand colonographies.
 They provide imaging diagnostic findings to referring physicians to help them develop treatment plans.

 Who Should Have a CT Colonography?